Trade Crypto Like a Pro – Avoid Costly Mistakes

 The chart below is a snapshot at how we planned out the trade to take early advantage of a sharp appreciation in price while knowing our risk and potential areas where we may run in to problems.

-Once the trade alert, it is just a matter of watching and waiting to see if the action plays out to plan.
+Once the trade is active, it is just a matter of watching and waiting to see if the action plays out to plan.
 The key for ensuring a positive outcome is correct trade management.
 The market does not always go in the right direction straight away so patience is key.
 As it worked out the move paid off nicely and risk was managed accordingly.

 Trading Cryptocurrencies CFDs with TradeDirect365